spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - reportedBy: (Security) Designates a `from` Vulnerability was first reported to a project, vendor, or tracking database for formal identification by each `to` Agent
 - republishedBy: (Security) Designates a `from` Vulnerability's details were tracked, aggregated, and/or enriched to improve context (i.e. NVD) by a `to` Agent(s)
 - hasRequirement: The `from` Element has a requirement on each `to` Element
-- hasRuntimeDependency: The `from` Element has a runtime dependency on each `to` Element
 - serializedInArtifact: The `from` SPDXDocument can be found in a serialized form in each `to` Artifact
 - hasSpecification: Every `to` Element is a specification for the `from` Element (`from` hasSpecification `to`)
 - hasStaticLink: The `from` Element statically links in each `to` Element
 - hasTest: Every `to` Element is a test artifact for the `from` Element (`from` hasTest `to`)
 - hasTestCase: Every `to` Element is a test case for the `from` Element (`from` hasTestCase `to`)
-- hasTestDependency: The `from` Element has a test dependency on each `to` Element
 - usesTool: The `from` Element uses each `to` Element as a tool during a LifecycleScopeType period.
 - testedOn: (AI, Dataset) The `from` Element has been tested on the `to` Element
 - trainedOn: (AI, Dataset) The `from` Element has been trained by the `to` Element(s)